 - All users and groups, including the Everyone group, no longer have access.

-To access an orphan dashboard:
+To restore an orphan dashboard or alert:

 - Log in as Super Admin and select Super Admin from the gear icon.

 - Select the orphaned dashboard or the alert and share it with other users or groups.